status-im/nimbus-eth2/docs/the_nimbus_book/src/networking.md

 # Network setup

+Nimbus will automatically connect to peers based on the health and quality of peers that it's already connected to.
+Depending on the network and the number of validators attached to the the node, Nimbus may need anywhere from 10 to 60 peers connected to operate well.

+In addition to making outgoing connections, the beacon node node works best when others can connect to the node - this speeds up the process of finding good peers.

+To allow incoming connections, the peer must be reachable via a public IP address.

+By default, Nimbus uses UPnP to set up port forwarding and detect your external IP address.
+If you do not have UPnP enabled, you may need to pass additional command-line options to the node, as detailed below.
 A collection of tips and tricks to help improve your network connectivity.

 ## Monitor your Peer count